Callum-OP/Art-Media-App/README.md

 # How to run

+To run locally you would need to change DATABASES = {'HOST': os.getenv('DB_HOST', 'db')} in the settings.py file of the api folder so that it says 'localhost' instead of 'db'.
 To run the backend API, in ArtMediaAPI directory type command: python manage.py runserver To run the frontend in ArtMediaSite directory type the command: ng serve To then view the site go to: http://localhost:4200/posts

-Alternatively if you are using docker, in the ArtMediaApp directory type the command: docker compose up --build
+Alternatively to run via docker, in the ArtMediaApp directory type the command: docker compose up --build

 # About the app